-I will always advise photographing young babies, especially newborns, in the nude or wrapped in simple wraps (which I have a supply of).
-This will show off their gorgeous newborn skin and avoid their little frames being 'drowned' by clothing, resulting in the viewers' eye being distracted from baby in the finished photo.
-There will be occasions however when you will want baby dressed, (e.g. for a family group photo).
-In this instance, keep it simple - white and pastels are good choices, avoid bright colours and patterns.
+I will always advise photographing very young babies in the nude or wrapped in simple wraps (which I have a supply of).
+This will show off their gorgeous newborn skin and avoid their little frames being 'drowned' by clothing, resulting in the viewers' eye being detracted from baby in the finished photo.
+When baby is supporting him/herself better and is less likely to be swamped by clothing and for those occasions when you want baby dressed, (e.g. for a family group photo) I'd suggest keeping it simple - white and pastels are good choices, avoid bright colours and patterns.

 Try and coordinate the outfits so that they complement each other.
 I don't mean you should all turn up in matching outfits (unless you really want to of course and jeans and white tops for an informal family group is always nice).
 Choosing clothes in different shades of the same colour or similar, complimentary colours will help.
 I like the photo below because of the complimentary colours - I don't think it matters that granddad is wearing stripes on this occasion!